Skip to content

 Registration/Start/Finish: Mabou Gaelic College, 32 MacDonald Road, Mabou, NS

-Due to the nature of the 2023 course (same as 2022), crew access will be very limited.
+Due to the nature of the 2024 course (same as 2022 & 2023), crew access will be very limited.
 Most of the roads into the aid stations are very narrow (1 vehicle wide) and have steep drop offs.
 It’s too dangerous to allow crews in many spots, so please don’t attempt to venture into places you shouldn’t be.

 Crew Accessible Aid Stations/areas:

 *There is no crew access for 46k runners.
-Drop bags only.

 *Crew access/help anywhere else on the course is prohibited and will result in the runner getting a DQ.